cornell-netlab/MicroP4/extensions/csa/tutorials/README.md

 # μP4 Tutorials

 Welcome to μP4 tutorials!
-This is a step by step tutorial that teach you modular approach for dataplane programming.
+This is a step by step tutorial that teach you the art of composing network dataplane programs.

-Our goal is to make you Chopin of Dataplane Programming.
+Our goal is to make you [Chopin](https://en.wikipedia.org/wiki/Fr%C3%A9d%C3%A9ric_Chopin) of Dataplane Programming.

+### Scenario
+TODO: explain modular router with diagrams.

 ### Exercise 1: Composing μP4 Module
-TODO:
+In this exercise, you will learn how to compose μP4 Modules.
+You are given all the required code for two μP4 Modules.
+However, they are not composed together.
+Concretely, μP4 module
+1. Router - is going to be considered as the main module
+2. ipv4 - is an independent one that does simple processing for IPv4 protocol.
-We provide all the code around main Router and  ipv4 μP4 module.
+We provide all the code for the main Router and ipv4 modules.
-We ask programmers to perform three steps

 1. Compile current code and see packets are dropped.
 2. add one line `ipv4.apply(...)`.
 Here, we explain how to declare module signatures in a common file or in the main file.
    Explanation of runtime parameters and in/out args.